HaotianXiangsti/EECS_6998_E11/README.md

 Updated from **Oct.
 23**

 I proposed a notebook in the weekend but I wrongly deleted it before pushing to the repo.
 But I can describe what I did in the weekend and rebuild it this week.

+* I build up a Dataloader to firstly load dataset.
+* My first idea is to use a pretrained CV backbone from HuggingFace.
+I tried DETR (End-to-End Object Detection with Transformers) first to extract features and upsample and do a 2 class segmentation.

+Bascily, my first